 Equinix colocation centers in Los Angeles are essentially business hubs for over 250 companies.

-Customers can select from a broad range of network services from over 80 providers and increased investment in networking and cloud storage services has made Equinix the colocation center of choice for entertainment and digital content companies that need to reach their audiences and end users quickly.
+Customers can select from a broad range of network services from over 80 providers.
+Increased investment in networking and cloud storage services has made Equinix the colocation center of choice for entertainment and digital content companies that need to quickly reach their audiences and end users.

 Quadranet, which has been in business since 2001, has a colocation services portfolio that runs the gamut from lower-end dedicated servers to custom-designed enterprise-level data centers.

 Its Los Angeles location features InfraCloud, a unique and scalable cloud computing and storage solution.

 Quadranet dedicated a lot of time, money, and technical expertise to InfraCloud, which is advertised as having near-perfect uptime, fast storage platforms, immediate scaling, and a customized cloud panel that allows customers to manage their InfraCloud services.

 Located in downtown Los Angeles, Cyberverse doubled down on its cloud offerings to make three categories of service available:

 - Software as a Service (SaaS): clients can access mission-critical software online instead of being limited to a single computer